Thermoception

-Thermoception or thermoreception is the sensation and perception of temperature, or more accurately, temperature differences inferred from heat flux.
-It deals with a series of events and processes required for an organism to receive a temperature stimulus, convert it to a molecular signal, and recognize and characterize the signal in order to trigger an appropriate defense response.
+In physiology, thermoception or thermoreception is the sensation and perception of temperature, or more accurately, temperature differences inferred from heat flux.
+It deals with a series of events and processes required for an organism to receive a temperature stimulus, convert it to a molecular signal, and recognize and characterize the signal in order to trigger an appropriate response.
+Thermal stimuli may be noxious (posing a threat to the subject) or innocuous (no threat).
+The temperature sensitive proteins in thermoreceptors may also be activated by menthol or capsaicin, hence why these molecules evoke cooling and burning sensations, respectively.

-Thermoception in larger animals is mainly done in the skin; mammals have at least two types.
-The details of how temperature receptors work are still being investigated.
-Ciliopathy is associated with decreased ability to sense heat, thus cilia may aid in the process.
+A thermoreceptor may absorb heat via conduction, convection or radiation.
+However, the type of heat transfer is usually irrelevant to the functioning of a thermoceptor.
 Transient receptor potential channels (TRP channels) are believed to play a role in many species in sensation of hot, cold, and pain.
-Vertebrates have at least two types of sensor: those that detect heat and those that detect cold.
+Vertebrates have at least two types of thermoreceptors: those that detect heat and those that detect cold.